Neuromorphic Networks as Revealed by Features Similarity: Methodology

-In order to illustrate the derivation of networks defined by the similarity between the properties of neuronal cells, we selected eight types of neurons of \emph{Drosophila melanogaster} from the Neuromorpho database.
-Primarily aimed at sharing ditial neuronal reconstructions, the Neuromorpho resource contains over 150.000 reconstructions from more than 800 laboratories.
+In order to illustrate the derivation of networks defined by the similarity between the properties of neuronal cells, we selected eight types of neurons of \emph{Drosophila melanogaster} from the NeuroMorpho.org database~\cite{ascoli2007neuromorpho,akram2018open}.
+Primarily aimed at sharing detailed neuronal reconstructions, the NeuroMorpho.org resource contains over 150.000 reconstructions from more than 800 laboratories.
 It was started and has since then been maintained by the Computational Neuroanatomy Group at the Krasnow Institute for Advanced Study, George Mason University~\cite{ascoli2007neuromorpho}.

-A total of 20 measurements have been adopted as features of the reconstructed neuronal cells in our approach.
-These measurements\footnote{http://cng.gmu.edu:8080/Lm/help/index.htm}, see also~\cite{scorcioni2008measure}, were chosen as corresponding to the entries that were all available for the selected cells.
-In other words, a few measurements that were not available from some of those cells were not included in our analysis.
+A total of 20 measures have been taken as features of the reconstructed neuronal cells in our approach.
+These measurements\footnote{http://cng.gmu.edu:8080/Lm/help/index.htm}, see also~\cite{scorcioni2008measure}, were chosen as corresponding to the entries that were available for the selected cells.
+In other words, a measurements that were not available from some of those cells were not included in our analysis.
 In the following, we summarize the 20 adopted measurements.

 \begin{itemize}